syncfusion-content/uwp-docs/uwp/DataGrid/Column-Types.md

 # Column Types in UWP Data Grid

-SfDataGrid provides support for various built-in column types.
+UWP Data Grid provides support for various built-in column types.
 Each column has its own properties and renderer to handle different types of data.

 You can also add or override existing columns and renderers as you need.